The Identity Crisis No One Names

 How the Brain Simulates Future Selves

-This double dissociation reveals the two-part neural challenge of career transition.
-The hippocampus must construct rich, detailed simulations of the possible future -- what a new role would actually feel like day to day, how a different industry would operate, what launching a venture would demand.
-And the mPFC must bind those simulations to self-identity -- recognizing "this future is mine" rather than experiencing it as an abstract possibility belonging to someone else.
+This separation reveals the two-part neural challenge of career transition.
+The hippocampus — the brain’s memory-formation center — must construct rich, detailed simulations of the possible future.
+What a new role would actually feel like day to day.
+How a different industry would operate.
+What launching a venture would demand.

-Professionals under chronic transition stress often fail at the mPFC binding step first.
+Professionals under chronic transition stress often fail at the binding step first.
 They can describe possible futures but cannot claim them.
-The common experience of "I can see myself doing it, but I can't feel myself there" is the behavioral expression of impaired mPFC self-referential binding.
+The common experience of “I can see myself doing it, but I can’t feel myself there” is the behavioral expression of impaired self-referential binding.

 How Dr. Ceruto Approaches Career Transitions

 The outcome is not a career plan.
-It is an identity architecture that can generate career plans -- because the brain's self-concept system has reconsolidated around who you actually are rather than who your prior role made you.
+It is an identity architecture that can generate career plans because the brain’s self-concept system has reconsolidated around who you actually are rather than who your prior role made you.

 What to Expect

 Each phase is calibrated to your specific transition context.
 There are no generic frameworks or standardized modules.
-The precision of the intervention is what produces results that persist -- because identity reconsolidated at the neural level does not revert when circumstances shift.
+The precision of the intervention is what produces results that persist because identity reconsolidated at the neural level does not revert when circumstances shift.

 References